TaitoUnited/full-stack-template/scripts/terraform/README.md

 # terraform

+Terraform is used to configure storage buckets and other non-kubernetes resources.

-This folder contains reusable terraform scripts for applications and APIs running on server.
-Terraform is used to configure storage buckets, functions and other non-kubernetes resources.
+The `common/` folder contains reusable terraform scripts for applications and APIs running on server.
+Do not modify them.